 I've been in that position myself!

-So, where does your youngster get a good foundation?
+So, where does a youngster get a good foundation?

-Using Logo Adventures, you and your child aged 8 to 12 can work on MicroWorlds programming projects developed just for this age group.
+Logo Adventures for kids 8 to 12.
+Your child, with your help, can work on MicroWorlds programming projects developed just for this age group.
+(No parent expertise required! and kids over 10 usually work independently.)

-Computer Science Pure and Simple students (grade 5 through high school) need to prepare with some keyboarding using a separate application such as Mavis Beacon, Typing Tutor, or Captain Keyboard.
+You might ask what the prerequisites are.
+Computer Science Pure and Simple students (grade 5 or 6 through high school) need to prepare with some keyboarding using a separate application such as Mavis Beacon, Typing Tutor, or Captain Keyboard.
 They need to prepare with a little practice in how to use a word processor on their own.

 In addition, an available adult must be comfortable using a word processor, saving files, searching the Internet, and using email.